Some links in this post may be affiliate links

 Dull leaves on Silver Inch Plant are due to low light.
 Position the plant in a brighter spot, where it will receive bright indirect light or instal grow lights if you do not have adequate light in your home.

-Common pests for Silver Inch Plant are mealybugs, aphids and scale insects.
+Common pests for Silver Inch Plant are mealybugs, aphids and scale insects which are prevalent in dry conditions.

 Silver Inch Plant is prone to leaf spot disease which is indicated by brown patches surrounded by a yellow halo.